dhingra30/Address-Book-App/README.md

 # Address-Book-App
 Address Book App in Python

->This is a simple address book application built using Python's Tkinter library for the graphical user interface and Pandas for data handling.
-The application allows users to add contacts, view them in a list, and store them in a CSV file for persistence.
+>This application is a simple Address Book implemented using Python's tkinter library for the graphical user interface (GUI) and pandas for handling CSV file operations.
+The Address Book allows users to add, view, edit, and delete contacts.
+Contacts are stored in a CSV file named data.csv.

 **Features**
-* Add New Contact: Users can add new contacts by filling out a form with fields for Name, Address, Phone, Email, and Date of Birth.
-* View Contacts: Contacts stored in a CSV file (data.csv) are displayed in a list format in the main window.
-* Persistence: Contact data is stored in a CSV file, ensuring that contacts are retained across sessions.
-* Basic Operations: Currently supports adding contacts.
-Edit and delete functionalities are placeholders for future enhancements.
+1. Add New Contact: Open a window to enter details for a new contact.
+2. View Contact: View details of a selected contact.
+3. Edit Contact: Modify details of a selected contact.
+4. Delete Contact: Remove a selected contact from the address book.
+5. Contact Display: Show a list of contacts in a listbox.

 **Requirements**
 1. Python 3.x
-2. Pandas library (pip install pandas)
+2. pandas library (install via pip install pandas)
+3. tkinter library (comes pre-installed with Python)

 **Installation**
 1. Clone the repository: